trungle14/CarEvaluationPrediction/README.md

 Support Vector Machine (SVM)\
 Using nested cross-validation\
 With different hyperparameter: maxdepth in decision tree, k value in the kNN model, and c value in Logistic regression, kernel and C in SVM then finalized the optimal hyperparameter to get highest performance on traning data but ensure not commmit overfitting by comparing with performance on validation dataset.
 After that, I would like to check the robust of the model by using cross-validation to check whether my model work well on the unseen data.

+**Exploration**\
+The comprehensive analysis of our models indicates a consistent trend: numerical inputs generally outperform categorical ones in performance metrics across most models and various classes.
+This trend underscores the greater efficiency and effectiveness of numerical inputs for car evaluation purposes.
+Furthermore, a deeper dive into the classification task reveals that Decision Tree and SVM models exhibit superior classification prowess, distinguishing themselves as particularly effective for this specific application.